 Disruption of business operations or unauthorized access to sensitive data facilitated through, or caused by, a compromise of a credit union service organization, cloud service provider, or other third-party data hosting provider or by a supply chain compromise.

 References:

 National Institute of Standards and Technology (NIST).
-Special Publication 800-53 (Rev. 4) Security Controls and Assessment Procedures for Federal Information Systems.
-Incident Response Control Family.
+Special Publication 800-53 (Rev. )5 Security Controls and Assessment Procedures for Federal Information Systems.
+Incident Response Control Family and NIST Cybersecurity Framework (CSF) 2.0

-NIST.
-Special Publication 800-61 (Rev. 2) Computer Security Incident Handling Guide.